chohner/m4l-SSR-Remote/README.md

 ### Correct line ending
 To satisfy SSR's line ending (binary zero, `\0`), the default has to be changed in the `mxj net.tcp.send` object.
 This has to be done only once.

-You can either do this yourself by inserting a single line and recompiling or simply using the files provided in the `modified mxj net.tcp.send` folder.
-Please read the provided README.txt!
+You can either do this yourself by inserting a single line and recompiling or simply using the files provided in the `modified mxj net.tcp.send` folder (recommended).
+Read the provided README.txt for correct file locations and please back up your original files!

-To to it yourself instead, do the following:
+#### DYI
+If you don't want to use the modified java class, follow the step-by-step instructions below to do it yourself.

 * Open `m4l_ssr_remote_master.amxd`, disable presentation mode, double click the `p tcpClientMXJ` object, and hit the `viewsource` message box.
 * Inside the `send(Atom args[]) {}` declaration, you need to add the following line: